plotly/plotly.py/doc/python/static-image-export.md

 $ conda install -c plotly python-kaleido
 ```

-#### Install Dependencies (Orca)
-While Kaleido is now the recommended approach, image export can also be supported by the [orca](https://github.com/plotly/orca) command line utility.
+While Kaleido is now the recommended approach, image export can also be supported by the legacy [orca](https://github.com/plotly/orca) command line utility.
 See the [Orca Management](/python/orca-management/) section for instructions on installing, configuring, and troubleshooting orca.

 <!-- #endregion -->